chelleboyer/reachy-recognizer/docs/PROJECT_STRUCTURE.md

 ## Overview

-The Reachy Recognizer codebase is organized into modular subsystems under `src/`:
+The Reachy Mini Store Assistant codebase is organized into modular subsystems under `src/`.
+This project has evolved from a demo face recognition system (archived in `docs/demo-archive/`) to a privacy-first store deployment system.

 ```
 c:\code\reachy-mini-dev\